uchicago-mscapp-projects/coded-school-chicago/README.md

 # Do the school performance metrics correlate to the financial conditions of an area?

-Using data from City of Chicago and ZIP Atlas, we examined how the financial conditions of a given area impacts school performance metrics.
+Using data from City of Chicago and ZIP Atlas, we examined how school performance metrics correlate to the financial conditions of a given area.
 The financial conditions of interest were: ***median household income***, ***poverty rate***, and ***unemployment rate***.
 We defined an area by its zip code and, looking only at High Schools, we examined the data of seven performance areas:

 * **Student Attainment**
 * **Culture/Climate**